Water Service Lines

-If MP&W fire hydrants are located across the street, it's likely the water main is there, too.
+Look for the nearest fire hydrant, it's likely our distribution line is on that side of the street.
 If you have questions about your specific property, call us and we'll help you locate the main.

-Curb stop valves allow MP&W staff and other autorized contractors to turn water on or off to the home/building.
+Curb stop valves allow MPW staff and other authorized contractors to turn water on or off to the home/building.
 While they are generally found in the public right of way, the curb stop valve is customer-owned.
-Curb stops must be operable and accessible to MP&W staff to turn water on and off when necessary.
+Curb stops must be operable and accessible to MPW staff to turn water on and off when necessary.
 Any repairs should be done by a licensed plumber.

 Get more information on water lines funding and MPW rebates

 Protect yourself should an unfortunate water repair become necessary.